Orange County Construction Accident Lawyers

 Fires And Explosions

-Combustible construction materials and debris in construction sites can easily catch fire if exposed to live wires or a lit cigarette.
+Combustible construction materials and debris in construction sites can easily catch fire if exposed to live wires or other hazards, like a lit cigarette.
 Accidents involving these materials or gases can cause electrical fires or catastrophic explosions.
-This endangers the lives of everyone in the construction zone and surrounding vicinity.
+This can potentially endanger the lives of everyone in the construction zone and the surrounding vicinity.

 Machinery And Equipment Accidents